 - George Foreman Grills

-** Alcoholic Beverages are only permitted in the registered wet apartments of Edwards, Rodgers, Louis Prang, Vancouver, 6ten, and 555. **
+** Alcoholic Beverages are only permitted in the registered wet apartments of Edwards, Rodgers, Louis Prang, Vancouver, 610 Huntington Avenue, and 555 Huntington Avenue. **

 Health and Safety Violation